Skip to content

 • num_moments

-Defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see Documentation.
+Defines the order of Chebyshev expansions and hence the effective energy resolution of the calculation; see Documentation.

 • num_random